Designing The World’s Largest Private Clouds For SQL Server

-Q: When you say world’s largest, give us some detail or an example.
+Q: When you say the world’s largest, give us some detail or an example.

 Q: What business requirements are driving these huge deployments?

-Several come to mind.
-The first one is that ‘if we consolidate, we will have less servers, therefore we have less to manage’.
+Several come to mind when it comes to designing private clouds for SQL Server.
+The first one is that ‘if we consolidate, we will have fewer servers, therefore we have less to manage’.
 Yes, during a consolidation project, we standardize and decommission unused databases.
 But when the consolidation project is over, there are just as many databases that have to be managed by the DBAs.
 There are many efficiencies that are gained by reducing the SQL Server instance count, but the DBAs have just as much responsibility and work after the consolidation project ends.

-Another common misconception is about running mission critical SQL Servers on virtualized hardware.
+Another common misconception is about running mission-critical SQL Servers on virtualized hardware.
 It can be done and is being done by the largest companies in the world.
 Several large global banks have stated that they are going 100% virtual for their SQL Server deployments.
 The key to success with these environments is rooted in the engineering and design of the platform.
 A virtualized database platform must support large amounts of data movement and storage.
-It has to support the 5% of the systems that your business classifies as mission critical.
-This is done by working with all of your technology teams like before to design a service offering that can guarantee the performance, availability and scalability of resources up and down the stack.
-Only then can we begin to agree to support a SLA of 99.999% and a PLA that works for your business.
+It has to support the 5% of the systems that your business classifies as mission-critical.
+This is done by working with all of your technology teams like before to design a service offering that can guarantee the performance, availability, and scalability of resources up and down the stack.
+Only then can we begin to agree to support a Service Level Agreement of 99.999% and a PLA that works for your business.

 Q: What role, if any, can the public cloud play in a private cloud solution?